chef-boneyard/chef-fundamentals/slides/example-cookbook/01_slide.md

       action [ :enable, :start ]
     end

-The fail2ban service specifies a meta-parameter, “supports.”
+The fail2ban service specifies a meta-parameter, "supports."
 This affects the way the service provider works with the service init script.

 We can specify multiple actions by passing an array.
-These are processed by Chef in order.
+These are processed by Chef in the order specified - first enable, then start.

 # Template Resources